osungmin/gems_aod/README.md

   - down_era.py, down_eraland.py: to download ERA5 and ERA5-Land data

 - analy:
-  - emprical.py: to estimate PM10/PM2.5 from AOD using empirical equations and random forest (temporal prediction)
+  - model_runs.py: to estimate PM10/PM2.5 from AOD using empirical equations and random forest (temporal prediction)
     - input importance is tested using SHAP
-  - rf.py: to estimate PM10/PM2.5 using random forest, with additional trianing data from neighboring stations.

 - figures:
   - paper figure scripts with (sample) plot data